 Disease and bacteria are spread when lab procedures are not followed.
-The instruments used by students and professionals must be fully cleaned and sterilized to prevent the dangerous spread of germs.
+The instruments used by students and professionals must be fully cleaned and sterilized to prevent the dangerous spread of these diseases and bacteria.

 Lab safety helps the facility and the profession.

 Proper lab safety ensures the good reputation of the lab, healthcare facility, clinic, or pharmacy you work in.
 When people believe you work in a professional and safe environment, they’re more likely to trust you and what you do.
-And what you do for your individual employer also reflects well on the industry, as a whole.
+What you do for your individual employer also reflects well on the industry as a whole.

 Start a Career in Lab Work

 There are lots of different careers that entail working in a lab to varying degrees.
 If you pursue a career as a phlebotomist, you may work in an in-house lab facility that runs bloodwork for patients.
 As a medical assistant, you may run diagnostic tests in the hospital you work at.

 No matter what career path you take, proper lab safety is essential.